In-Person School FAQs

 HSD will not offer a hybrid or virtual school model this August; however, the state-run Missouri Course Access Program (MOCAP) is a virtual school option that families can pursue.
 For more information about MOCAP, visit the district website or contact a school principal.
 Click here to go directly to MOCAP.

 HSD Student Enrollment/Registration

 Due to new safety protocols, parents/guardians should expect bus delays during the first week of school.
-To help the process, parents/guardians should make sure their student is wearing a mask when they arrive at the bus stop.
-Additionally, be advised that each student will be assigned to a specific seat.
-The aforementioned steps will assist our mitigation and contact tracing efforts.
+Be advised that each student will be assigned to a specific seat.
+This will assist our mitigation and contact tracing efforts.

 For HSD transportation information, including contact information and bus safety tips, click here.
 Please note that a new and improved GPS tracking feature will be rolled out in the next few weeks.
 More information will be sent to families on signing up as soon as it is available.